 Research has shown that teenagers do not understand what constitutes abusive behaviour such as controlling behaviour, which could escalate to physical abuse, e.g. checking someone's phone, telling them what to wear, who they can/can't see or speak to and that this abuse was prevalent within teen relationships.
-Further research showed that teenagers didn't understand what consent meant within their relationships.
-They often held the common misconception that rape could only be committed by a stranger down a dark alley and didn't understand that it could happen within their own relationships.
+Further research shows that teenagers are likely not to understand what consent meant within their relationships.
+They often held the common misconception that rape could only be committed by a stranger down a dark alley and do not understand that it could happen within their own relationships.